h4seeb-cmd/turtle/_posts/2022-09-09-App-Lab-Planning.md

 ## Completed Tangible (9/11/22)

-As of the date, the quiz is now complete, and I added a mix bag of questions that vary from CS terminology to mathematical questions.
+As of the date, the quiz is now complete href="https://studio.code.org/projects/applab/byjBO37c2ri4OQLnzNk4YrF40bVfgn9oxhQbJa8_aRg", and I added a mix bag of questions that vary from CS terminology to mathematical questions.
 Some challenges I faced while working were:

 > - Not having my score tallied correctly at the end card
 > - Hitting submit indiscriminately sent you to the correct screen, regardless of answer